Kosmosaik/ProgressCrawl/docs/ROADMAP.md

 M0 is complete when:

--   Save system is versioned and migratable
+-   Save system is versioned and migratable.
--   All persistent state lives in `PC.state`
+-   All persistent state lives inside `PC.state`.
--   Deterministic ID rules are enforced
+-   Deterministic ID rules are enforced and centralized.
--   Interactions use standardized contract
+-   Interactions use a standardized contract.
--   No legacy CTGL naming remains
+-   No legacy CTGL naming remains.
--   No new persistent globals are introduced
+-   No new persistent globals are introduced.

 Only after this may new gameplay systems be developed.

----

 ## M1 — Zone UI & Presentation (Camera, Responsive Panels)